Tennessee Aquarium, TennesseeHidden Gems & Scenic Wonders

 Getting There & Parking

-Getting to the Tennessee Aquarium is straightforward, as it's centrally located in downtown Chattanooga along the riverfront.
-If you're driving, Chattanooga is easily accessible via I-24, I-75, and US-27.
-Once you arrive, navigating to the Aquarium is well-signposted.
-For those utilizing public transport, Chattanooga has a free electric shuttle service that runs daily, connecting major downtown attractions, including the Aquarium.
-This is an excellent option for visitors staying in nearby hotels who wish to avoid driving and parking altogether.
+Getting to the Tennessee Aquarium is quite straightforward, as it's conveniently located in downtown Chattanooga along the riverfront.
+If you're driving, Chattanooga is easily accessible via major interstates like I-24, I-75, and US-27.
+Clear signage will guide you to the Aquarium once you reach the downtown area.

 Top Things to Do